CKar95/BlocklyScript/README.md

 * This step will connect the code of the game with the database
 * Go to BlocklyScriptGame/server.php and change the parameters of line 9 "$db = mysqli_connect('localhost', 'root', '', 'blocklyscript');"
 * The parameters should match the DB Host, DB User, DB Password, DB Name (in the exact same order) of your own database.
 * Afterwards you must change every file that use this mysqli_connect command.
-You will have to go to BlocklyScriptGame/Game/ and from there change the LevelX/levelXUpdate.php and LevelX-GR/leveXUpdate.php (X is the number of the level).
+Specifically you will have to go to BlocklyScriptGame/Game/ and from there change the LevelX/levelXUpdate.php and LevelX-GR/leveXUpdate.php (X is the number of the level).
 * Do this from levels 1 till 11 (level 12 does not require a connection with the database).
 * Done.
 Your site is ready and you can create an account.